stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 * Specific information
     * For EC2 - Public and private IP addresses
     * For ELB - Port configurations
-    * For RDS - Database eengine etc
+    * For RDS - Database engine etc

 ### AWS Resource Groups
 There are two types of AWS resource groups: